 Cradle Mountain-Lake St. Clair National Park

-Cradle Mountain-Lake St. Clair National Park is part of the Tasmanian World Heritage Wilderness Area, which covers nearly twenty-five percent of the state.
+Cradle Mountain-Lake St. Clair National Park is part of the Tasmanian World Heritage Wilderness Area, which covers nearly 25% of the state.
 It’s home to glacier-carved lakes, deep river gorges, and ancient rainforests covered in rich green moss, not to mention a ton of other incredible landscapes and wildlife to boot.
-Keep an eye out for Tasmanian devils and wombats, and spotted-tail quolls, which nest in the park’s rocky outcroppings.
+Keep an eye out for Tasmanian devils, wombats and spotted-tail quolls, which nest in the park’s rocky outcroppings.

 Mole Creek Karst National Park